zordone/toolbox/README.md

 ## Main scripts

 - `npm start` - Start development in Electron with dev server.
-- `npm run make` - Build production MacOS app.
-Output: `out/Toolbox-darwin-arm64/Toolbox.app`.
+- `npm run make` - Build production MacOS app, then show it in the Finder.

 ## Customizations